Nebraska Nursing Schools & Licenses

 Creighton University (Online)

 These programs are offered online to give busy professionals the flexibility they typically need to complete their education while simultaneously managing their work and other commitments.
 Students may also choose between part- and full-time study.
-Though the programs are essentially completely online, students may need to visit the Omaha campus occasionally.
+Although the programs are fully online, students may occasionally need to visit the Omaha campus.

 The MSN program in nursing administration and leadership is a 37-credit program designed to develop inspiring healthcare leaders.
 Meanwhile, the MSN in nursing education is a 39-credit program that trains professionals to effectively work as an educators in diverse settings.
 Jesuit teaching and learning principles are also incorporated into the design of this program.